SamIAm2000/zmk/README.md

 It works for using ZMK wired, haven't tested wireless but I imagine it wll drain the battery pretty fast.

-To add bongo cat on your keyboard, use this fork of ZMK in the west.yml of your ZMK build.
+To add bongo cat on your keyboard, use this fork of ZMK and the `bongo-cat` branch in the west.yml of your ZMK build.

 Add these lines to your `boardname.conf` file:
 ```